M60-BIOL Master's Thesis

 Masterstudents at NMBUs master program

-Students at other master program at NMBU are welcome to do a thesis at BIOVIT.
+Students at other master program at NMBU are welcome to do a thesis at IPV.

-The Master thesis shall be graded by at least one external examiner and one internal examiner.
+The degree thesis shall be graded by at least one external examiner and one internal examiner.
 The main supervisor is usually the internal examiner.